A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{\textit{Retrieving Data Through Google Earth Engine.}} Various bands from Landsat-8 form the core of the input data for this study.
+Various bands from Landsat-8 form the core of the input data for this study.
 Additionally, nightlight data from VIIRS is included to enhance the accuracy of human settlement classification.
 GHS-SMOD, a human settlement data product, is used as an auxiliary dataset for label augmentation.
-The ESRI LULC land cover data product is appended as the final band, serving as the target data for the semantic segmentation task.
-The complete setup of bands is detailed in Table \ref{tab:band_setup}.
-Notably, bands 1-7 comprise the model input, while bands 8 and 9 serve as the target labels during model training.
+The ESRI LULC land cover data product is appended as the final band, serving as a part of the target data.
+The complete setup of bands is detailed in Table~\ref{tab:band_setup}.
+Notably, bands 1-7 comprise the model input, while bands 8 and 9 serve as the target labels during the training phase.

+A major source of uncertainty arises from mixed pixels, where footprint contains both built-up and non-built-up elements.
+Mixed pixels are a challenge in coarse-resolution remote sensing \cite{ small2004landsat}.
+In many African settings, particularly in peri-urban fringes and small rural settlements, a 30 m Landsat pixel frequently includes roofs, bare soil, and vegetation within the same footprint.
+The resulting spectral signature becomes a composite of multiple materials, creating spectral mixing that blurs the distinction between settlement and non-settlement classes \cite{li2019mapping}.
+When such pixels are assigned a single binary label during training, they introduce label noise that the network cannot fully disentangle \cite{rolnick2017deep}.
+This ambiguity disproportionately affects heterogeneous transition zones.
+As noted in prior studies, classifiers tend to over-predict built-up areas where bright soil or metallic roofing materials dominate the pixel, while under-predicting sparse or vegetation-obscured settlements \cite{bhatti2014built}.